Recently updated on: December 27, 2023

 The best time to start a resolution was yesterday, but the second best is today.
 Start with what you know today and slowly but methodologically aim to improve.

-Don’t try a 180-degree shift overnight because you’ll be most likely to give it up before the first quarter of the year ends.
+Don't try a 180-degree shift overnight because you'll most likely give it up before the year's first quarter ends.

-But it can also help to do a change on a ‘reset’.
+But it can also help to change on a 'reset.'

-Instead of a new year’s resolution, why not try to make a new month resolution, or a new week resolution, or even a birthday resolution?
+For example, instead of a New Year's resolution, why not try to make a New Month resolution, a New Week resolution, or even a birthday resolution?

 Final Thought: